Wrentham, Alberta

 Wrentham (/ˈrɛntəm/) is a hamlet in southern Alberta, Canada within the County of Warner No. 5.
 It is located southeast of the intersection of the Veteran Memorial Highway (Highway 36) and the historic Red Coat Trail (Highway 61), approximately 25 km east of the Village of Stirling, 30 km south of the Town of Taber and 55 km west of the Village of Foremost.

 The hamlet was named by the Canadian Pacific Railway after Wrentham, a village in Suffolk, England.

-The hamlet is located in Census Division No. 2 and in the federal riding of Lethbridge.
+The hamlet is in Census Division No. 2 and in the federal riding of Medicine Hat—Cardston—Warner.

 Demographics

 Wrentham recorded a population of 58 in the 1991 Census of Population conducted by Statistics Canada.